 Across all year levels, students have the opportunity to develop their acting, performance, musical and theatre skills through involvement in drama productions throughout the year.
 While children perform regularly at assemblies or special events such as Tet, the Moon Festival or Open Day, the highlight is undoubtedly AIS Celebrates (for primary students) and the annual production (for secondary students).
 Recent productions have included The Wizard of Oz, Mulan, The Witches, The Little Mermaid, and Aladdin.

-AIS plays competitive sport in the Saigon International Schools Athletics Competition (SISAC).
-Teams are entered in both boys’ and girls’ sports at three levels – U11, U14 and U19.
-Matches are played after school during the school week.
-Sports include basketball, football, table-tennis, volleyball, swimming, badminton, and track and field for both boys and girls.
+AIS plays competitive sport in the Saigon International Schools Athletics Conference (SISAC).
+Teams are entered in both boys’ and girls’ sports at five levels – U9, U11, U13, U15 and U19.
+Matches are played after school during the week.
+Sports include basketball, football, table-tennis, volleyball, swimming, tennis, badminton, bench ball, netball, touch rugby, cricket, tee-ball and athletics.

-Each year AIS also competes in the annual Australian International School Association (AISA) games, which are held in different countries in Asia or the Middle East.
+Each year, AIS competes in the annual Australian International School Association (AISA) Games, which are held in different countries in Asia or the Middle East.
+AIS has also recently become a member of ASAC (Asean Sports & Activities Conference), a six-member organisation that provides opportunities for our athletes to compete internationally in volleyball, basketball and football at junior and senior level.

 AFTER SCHOOL ACTIVITIES